eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 list https://github.com/FRRouting/frr/blob/master/zebra/zebra_rib.c#L850C1-L856C45

 zebra_rib_evaluate_rn_nexthops() leverage the above list to trigger each depending recursive nh to get reevaluated.
-It starts from the incoming route node (rn) and retrieves its nht (NextHop Track) list.
+It starts from the incoming route node and retrieves its nht (NextHop Track) list.
 Then, it iterates through each prefix in the nht list, utilizing the prefix to invoke zebra_evaluate_rnh().
 This function implements the functionality of NHG updating.

-When zebra triggers NHG update:
+When zebra triggers NHG update

 1. Zebra rib process.
 2. Dplane process complete.
 3. Dplane route notify is received.
 4. zfpm route updates.

 ### Zebra triggers routes redownloading from protocol process
-Routes redownloading is triggered at the end of zebra_rib_evaluate_rn_nexthops().
-Its main process is as follows:
+Routes redownloading is triggered at the end of zebra_rib_evaluate_rn_nexthops()

 1. Identify the new route entry to resolve nexthops in the nht list.
 2. Compare the new route entry with the old one, update the nexthop resolving state as the new route entry, and then send a nexthop change notification to protocol clients.